-There are several New Source Performance Standards (NSPS) that have been set by the EPA and apply specifically to air curtain incinerators, which may be used for open burning purposes.
+There are several NSPS that have been set by the EPA and apply specifically to air curtain incinerators, which may be used for open burning purposes.
 For any installation that uses air curtain incinerators, it is assumed that they combust 100 percent wood or yard waste, which exempts these incinerators from several NSPS provisions.
-However, there are several opacity emission limits, testing requirements, and reporting and recording keeping provisions in which these air curtain incinerators are still required to abide.
+However, there are several opacity emission limits, testing requirements, and reporting and record keeping provisions in which these air curtain incinerators are still required to abide.
 Both the size of the air curtain incinerator and the date it was constructed determines the standards that may apply.
 The following subparts to 40 CFR 60 have provisions specific to air curtain incinerators: